fac/ruby-style-guide/README.md

 - Use `Set` instead of `Array` when dealing with unique elements. `Set` implements a collection of unordered values with no duplicates.
 This is a hybrid of `Array`'s intuitive inter-operation facilities and `Hash`'s fast lookup.

-- Use symbols instead of strings as hash keys where possible, and use the Ruby 1.9 hash syntax rather than hash rockets.
+- Use symbols instead of strings as hash keys, and use the Ruby 1.9 hash syntax rather than hash rockets where possible.

 ```ruby
   # bad